PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 A value of 1 means that the SB/SBF=0 was exactly at the TRP in each year.
 A value of 0 means that the SB/SBF=0 was as far from the TRP as possible in each year.

+Note that this indicator is slightly different to comparing the average value of SB/SBF=0 to the TRP.
-Note that if the average value of SB/SBF=0 over a range of years is close to the TRP it does not necessarily mean that SB/SBF=0 was close to the TRP during those years.
+If the average value of SB/SBF=0 over a range of years is close to the TRP it does not necessarily mean that SB/SBF=0 was close to the TRP during those years.
 For example, if SB/SBF=0 oscillated between 0.3 and 0.7 each year, the average value would be 0.5 but it would never have been very close to 0.5 in any year.

 ## Plot Types

+There are four plot types available in PIMPLE: bar charts, box plots, time series plots and radar plots.
+Each of them displays the information in a different way.